LeeroyLabs/sailcms-documentation/src/cms/fields.md

 ```

 On this point, this example shows two methods that a child of **SailCMS\Models\Entry\Field** must define.
-There is also the `validate` method that should be created to extend the basic validation done by the [Type Fields](#type-field).
+There is also the `validate` method that should be created to extend the basic validation done by the [Input Field](#input-field).

 ```php
 ...